Abhishek9589/OnlySeries/docs.md

 - Pagination: 36 cards/page with input and Previous/Next controls at top and bottom
 - Sorting: A→Z, Z→A, Time added (First→Last / Last→First); applies to franchises and individual items
 - Watch filter: All / Will Watch / Watched
-- Catalog search (top): Fast suggestions; offline-aware; hides items already added
+- Catalog search (top): Suggestions appear only while typing (min 2 chars); fuzzy ranking with selection boosts; tab filter (All/TV/Movies); “Show more” beyond 10; offline-aware; hides already-added items
 - In‑library search (pagination bar): Collapsible search icon expands to a live-search bar; results dropdown appears under input and respects current watch filter; grid does not collapse
 - Series matrix: Stable grid with horizontal scroll for episodes and vertical scroll for seasons; scrollbars appear only when overflow
-- Detail dialogs: Compact, no-scroll movie dialogs on mobile and desktop with title, year, type, IMDb rating, toggle, runtime, delete, and poster
+- Detail dialogs: Compact, no-scroll movie dialogs on mobile/desktop with title, year, type, IMDb rating, toggle, runtime, delete, and poster.
+Franchise naming dialog is larger with a filter field and a 5–6 column chip grid; chips show names only with truncation “.....” and are toggleable.
 - Top actions: On mobile, top-right icons stay on a single line
 - Import/Export: Download/Upload JSON reflects full state (franchise, watchStatus, addedAt, etc.)